-Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, issued April 2013, effective for fiscal years beginning after June 15, 2013.
+Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date-an amendment of GASB Statement No. 68, issued November 2013, effective for fiscal years beginning after June 15, 2014.

 The Town will implement these statements as necessary as of their effective dates.
-While the Town is still in the process of determining the effect of implementing these GASB statements, they are not expected to have a material effect on the financial position of the Town.
+The Town is still in the process of determining the effect of implementing these GASB statements on the financial position of the Town.

-NOTE 16 - SUBSEQUENT EVENTS
+NOTE 17 - SUBSEQUENT EVENTS

-Management has evaluated subsequent events through March 18, 2014, the date that the financial statements were available to be issued.
+Management has evaluated subsequent events through November 17, 2015, the date that the financial statements were available to be issued.